-- (a) When a vacancy occurs in any classification covered by this Agreement, notice thereof shall be e-mailed to all employees and a copy shall be e-mailed to the Secretary of the Union.
+- (a) When a vacancy occurs in any classification covered by this Agreement, notice thereof shall be e-mailed to all employees and a copy shall be emailed to the President of the Union.
 All positions may be advertised externally, concurrent with the internal job posting.
 Such postings and notice shall contain the following information: nature and location of the position, hours of work, wage rate or salary range, and closing date for accepting applications.
-Applications by facsimile will be accepted. - (b) If a vacancy occurs while school is not in session, the district administration shall make a reasonable attempt to contact those employees who have expressed an interest in changing positions. - (c) It is the responsibility of the employee to provide in writing a telephone number where they may be contacted should a vacancy occur during school closure.
+Applications by facsimile or email will be accepted. - (b) If a vacancy occurs while school is not in session, the district administration shall make a reasonable attempt to contact those employees who have expressed an interest in changing positions. - (c) It is the responsibility of the employee to provide in writing a telephone number where they may be contacted should a vacancy occur during school closure.
+It is the responsibility of the employees on layoff to ensure that the Board has their current address and that such laid off employees ensure that they check their email regularly.